 The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of the members of the board o f trustees on 14 th December 2021 and signed on its behalf by:
+Approved by order of the members of the board of trustees onby: . and signed on its behalf

+P Buchanan

-T Jaffe Chair of Governors
+Chair of Governors

 Independent Auditor's Report on the Financial Statements to the Members of The Boxing Academy Trust

 Opinion